-5.27 Communication
+5.33 Communication

 It is essential that all employees are aware of safety measures, systems and practices in force in WDH.
 Managers are responsible for informing, instructing and training their employees.
-The HSM may be called upon to carry out training and the Training Manager will keep the relevant records.
+The Health and Safety team may be called upon to carry out some training and they will keep the relevant records.

-In addition, the safety representatives who sit on the Technical Services Safety Groups and our Health and Safety Committee are responsible for passing information to employees, up, down and across the management structure.
-It is stressed that the safety representatives are not responsible for managing health and safety.
+In addition, the safety representatives who sit on the Technical Services Safety Groups and our Health and Safety Management Group are responsible for passing information to employees, up, down and across the management structure.
+It is stressed that the Safety Representatives are not responsible for managing health and safety.

-Health and safety notice boards are sited at key points at the different offices, and will display various articles that affect employees.
+Health and safety notice boards are sited at key points at the different offices and will display various articles that affect employees.
 A Health and Safety Handbook is available electronically and in hard copy.
 Also, a web page is available on the Employee Hub, which carries all health and safety policies and information.

-5.28 Corporate Health and Safety Committee
+5.34 Health and Safety Management Group

-The Corporate Health and Safety Committee, chaired by the Director of Organisational Development, has been established to engage representatives of both management and recognised trade union representatives.
-The committee will develop and implement measures to ensure the health and safety at work of employees and of customers who are affected by our activities.
-The committee will monitor the health and safety performance of any organisations engaged to carry out work on our behalf.
+The Health and Safety Management Group, chaired by the Director of Organisational Development has been established to engage representatives of both management and recognised trade union representatives.
+The group will develop and implement measures to ensure the health and safety at work of employees and of customers who are affected by our activities.
+The group will monitor the health and safety performance of any organisations engaged to carry out work on our behalf.

 The committee will meet a minimum of four times a year to discuss and make recommendations on strategic health and safety issues to management.
-Minutes of the committee will go to the Corporate Management Board (CMB) and the Board.
+Minutes of the committee will go to the Corporate Management Team (CMT) and the Board.
 In addition, they will be circulated throughout the organisation through the Employee Hub and form part of team briefing / newsletters where appropriate.
-Other formal avenues for communication of health and safety matters include an annual report to the CMB and the Board.
+Information and minutes from the Health and Safety Management Group will be reviewed at the Governance Committee.